Skip to content

 In the example responses above, the final score would be: 3 + 1 + 2 + 3 + 1 + 2 + 3 + 0 + 1 = 16 / 27, which would classify the depressive symptoms as being “moderately severe”.

-In this year, more than ever, mental health is becoming a larger and larger component of patient care plans.
-The COVID-19 pandemic has led to an unprecedented increase in stress among communities and individuals, worsening or triggering mental health conditions such as depression (see the CDC’s pandemic stress guide for more information).
 Research shows that the effects go beyond depression itself—mental health is closely linked with cognitive function, and collecting information about both together can have important clinical implications, as referenced by the following literature:

 One new study (Desai et al., 2020) showed that depression, as measured by the PHQ-9, predicted both current and future scores on Creyos tasks like Token Search, Grammatical Reasoning, and Paired Associates.
 The reverse was also true—poor cognitive functioning is a risk factor for future depression.
 For those treating mental health, both PHQ-9 scores and cognitive task scores are key measures that can identify baseline risk, refine treatments, and demonstrate the wide-ranging success of your care.

 Studies show that even if your focus is not mental health, a quick measure of depression may be beneficial.
-A wide variety of mental and physical illnesses are closely linked with depression and cognition.
+A wide variety of mental disorders and physical illnesses are closely linked with depression and cognition.
 For example, one study published in JAMA Psychiatry (Sullivan et al., 2013) found that among patients with type 2 diabetes, depression was associated with accelerated cognitive decline.
 The greatest decline occurred in patients with a PHQ-9 score of 10 or more at both baseline and 20 months later.
 The researchers propose that depression could be causing or worsening the risk of dementia.

-With Creyos Health's questionnaire features, you can begin to answer the questions addressed by studies like this with your individual patients.
-Is successfully treating depression potentially slowing the rate of cognitive decline?
-Is a patient's subjective "brain fog" a result of objective cognitive impairment, or is it a biased perception caused by a mood disorder?
 After quick Creyos Health assessments, you will have additional supplementary information that helps answer these questions, and that can be combined with other assessments you are completing today.
 Ultimately, these assessments can help guide your treatment plans and provide quantifiable evidence.

 • PHQ-9 assessments take significant manual effort and time to administer and score